ibm-cloud-docs/openwhisk/bluemix_cli.md

 The {{site.data.keyword.openwhisk_short}} CLI can be set  up to use an HTTPS proxy.
 To set up an HTTPS proxy, an environment variable that is called `HTTPS_PROXY` must be created.
 The variable must be set to the address of the HTTPS proxy, and its port by using the following format: `{PROXY IP}:{PROXY PORT}`.

 ## Switching to different regions, organizations, and spaces
 {: #region_info}

 If you are already logged in, you can run the `ibmcloud target` command in the {{site.data.keyword.Bluemix_notm}} CLI to switch regions, organization, and spaces.

-To create and manage entities, you must target a namespace.
-The default namespace, which can be denoted by an underscore (`_`) in some situations, corresponds to the Cloud Foundry-based namespace that is currently targeted.

 {{site.data.keyword.openwhisk_short}} is available in the US South, US East, Germany, and United Kingdom {{site.data.keyword.Bluemix_notm}} regions.
 To change regions, use the `ibmcloud target` command.
 For example, to switch to the United Kingdom region, and to the space `staging` in that region:
 ```